konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

-In our old KCP architecture, we had [a design](https://docs.google.com/document/d/1WKd1FVHAxaNQKCIzIW-vUQRgsoOP9T-8rYozAMDpYc0/edit#) for provisioning a new deployment target in support of new Environments.
+In our old KCP architecture, we had [a design](https://docs.google.com/document/d/1WKd1FVHAxaNQKCIzIW-vUQRgsoOP9T-8rYozAMDpYc0/edit#) for provisioning a new deployment target in support of new [Environments].
 This design was to be implemented in [GITOPSRVCE-228](https://issues.redhat.com/browse/GITOPSRVCE-228) by an environment controller that would create and manage sub-workspaces of the user’s main AppStudio workspace, and that would provide a serviceaccount to Argo in order to deploy the user’s application to those sub-workspaces.
 Now, without KCP, we need a new design.

-The Environment CR serves two purposes:
+The [Environment] CR serves two purposes:

 - First, it represents a request from the user for HAS and the GitOps service to **recognize a new destination** for deployments.
-A new Environment (when bound to an Application and a Snapshot) causes HAS to write a new directory matching the Environment in the gitops repo, which in turn causes Argo to deploy content from that directory somewhere.
+A new [Environment], when bound to an Application and a Snapshot, causes HAS to write a new directory matching the [Environment] in the gitops repo, which in turn causes Argo to deploy content from that directory somewhere.
 - Second, it represents a request from the user to **provision a new deployment target**.
-Back in the KCP design, a new Environment caused the environment controller(s) to create a new sub-workspace, initialize it, and report back a serviceaccount kubeconfig to be used by Argo to administer it.
+Back in the KCP design, a new [Environment] caused the environment controller(s) to create a new sub-workspace, initialize it, and report back a serviceaccount kubeconfig to be used by Argo to administer it.

-Some use cases to consider for Environments:
+Some use cases to consider for [Environments]:

 1. As a part of the StoneSoup workspace initialization process, the user should find that both a **dev and stage environment** with corresponding deployment targets are ready for them ([STONE-180](https://issues.redhat.com/browse/STONE-180)).
 In our post-KCP architecture, these will be backed by **namespaces** on a devsandbox member cluster.
-2. The user will want to manually create **additional** Environments (for example, a prod environment).
+2. The user will want to manually create **additional** [Environments] (for example, a prod environment).
 The user may want to use our compute resources provided in the form of a new **namespace on a devsandbox member cluster** for this ([STONE-183](https://issues.redhat.com/browse/STONE-183)) or they may want to **bring their own cluster** as a target ([STONE-162](https://issues.redhat.com/browse/STONE-162)).
-3. The integration-service expects to be able to create **ephemeral** Environments for automated testing purposes ([STONE-114](https://issues.redhat.com/browse/STONE-114)).
-For our short-term goals, the automated testing use case requires the same kind of compute as for the dev and stage Environments (devsandbox member cluster namespaces), but will expand to include other kinds of deployment targets in the future - like hypershift clusters ([STONE-185](https://issues.redhat.com/browse/STONE-185)).
+3. The integration-service expects to be able to create **ephemeral** [Environments] for automated testing purposes ([STONE-114](https://issues.redhat.com/browse/STONE-114)).
+For our short-term goals, the automated testing use case requires the same kind of compute as for the dev and stage [Environments] (devsandbox member cluster namespaces), but will expand to include other kinds of deployment targets in the future - like hypershift clusters ([STONE-185](https://issues.redhat.com/browse/STONE-185)).

 # Decision